Can Dogs Eat Peas? An In-Depth Look

 When Dogs and Peas Don’t Mix

-Another reason to avoid feeding your dogs an excess of peas is because doing so can lead your dog to have extra gastrointestinal issues, especially a buildup of gas.
+Another reason to avoid feeding your dogs an excess of peas is that doing so can lead your dog to have extra gastrointestinal issues, especially a buildup of gas.
 A bowl of peas here and there may be healthy, but giving them too many too often is tempting fate (and doggie flatulence).

 Furthermore, while vitamins are vital for your dog’s health, too much of a good thing can be very bad indeed, leading to health problems.
 For example, too much Vitamin A can leave your dog dehydrated.
 You, therefore, want to be careful about how many vitamins you give your dog.